DavidHe1127/aws-cert/solution_architect_associate/index.md

 ### Services Overview
   * An `AZ` is simply a data center - designed as redundancies to protect data center from natural disasters for example.
-  * `Edge locations` are endpoints for AWS which are used for content caching.
-Typically this consists of CloudFront - AWS CDN.
+  * `Edge locations` it's the location where content will be cached.
   * `Region` is geographic locations in the world which consists of **2 or more AZs**.

   * `Glacier` for files archival